 - Yeast: Use instant yeast or active dry yeast.
 Rise times will be slightly longer using active dry yeast.
 Reference my Baking with Yeast Guide for answers to common yeast FAQs.

 - Flour: You can use all-purpose flour or bread flour.
 All-purpose flour is convenient for most, but bread flour produces chewier hot cross buns.
 The rolls are still soft no matter which you use.
 Either flour is fine and there are no other changes to the recipe if you use one or the other.

 - Icing Cross: If you prefer to make a cross from icing and pipe it onto the buns after baking, skip step 9 and skip the orange icing glaze on top.
-However, you can use the orange icing recipe and reduce orange juice to 1 Tablespoon to yield a very thick icing.
+However, you can use the orange icing recipe to make the icing cross.
+Reduce orange juice to 1 Tablespoon to yield a very thick icing.
 Replace with milk and add a splash of vanilla extract, if desired.
 Feel free to also make the orange glaze for topping if you want double icing– a cross and glaze all over.

 Keywords: hot cross buns